lshwed/kaggle_spaceship_titanic/README.md

 I was able to fill in some missing values based on the relationships discovered.

-For values that remained missing, the were patched with median and 'NONE' for numerical and categorical features, repsectively.
+For values that remained missing, they were patched with median and 'NONE' for numerical and categorical features, repsectively.

 ### Modelling
 The best performing model turned out to be a Support Vector Machine.
 It narrowly beat out the XGBClassifier.
-The third best model turned out to be an ensemble with equal weights applied to linear regression, XGBClassifier, K Nearest Neighbours, SVM and a neural net (multi-perception algo).
+The third best model turned out to be an ensemble with equal weights applied to linear regression, XGBClassifier, K Nearest Neighbours, SVM and a neural net (multi-perceptron algo).

 ### Final Score
 The SVM model had an accuracy score of 0.80266 which was good enough for a top quartile result on the leaderboard.